 3. Ask the right questions and you get the right answers.
 If you have a hard time parting with things – I found that instead of asking yourself, will i use it again, change the question to: does this bring me joy?
 You’ll be surprised what a very different response that brings.

 4. You take better care of your things.
 Everything feels new and special again and it changes the way you handle your things.
 Now that I have a selected wardrobe – I’m not tossing clothing into the laundry after one use or leaving it lying around.
+Of all the jobs around the home which are loathed ironing must be on top.
+It feels like a time vacuum so you should make it as quick and painless as possible.
+Investing in a decent steam iron will help because they can deliver powerful jets of steam to loosen clothing fibres fast.
+The end result is you ironing takes much less time.
+Which can never be a bad thing.

 5. Space gives you clarity.
 You get a real sense of what you want in your life – and start really curating the things that you buy.
 There’s no feeling of need, or rush to buy new things.
 There’s a real sense of pride in editing your life.